pointfreeco/swift-snapshot-testing/README.md

 }
 ```

-When the test first runs, a snapshot is automatically recorded to disk and the test will fail, printing out the file path of the reference.
+When the test first runs, a snapshot is automatically recorded to disk and the test will fail, printing out the file path of the newly-recorded reference.

 > 🛑 failed - Recorded: …
 >